 Most comfortable apron

 This stylish striped apron covers the knees to offer great protection.
 It’s easy to adjust and the pockets sit at a good height.
 It also has an added breast pocket, plus a long thin pocket for knives or pens at the bottom – this is a well-thought out design that doesn’t skimp on the comfort factor.
 A great gift for serious cooks keen on a 1950s workwear aesthetic.
-Buy from Dawson Denim.
+Available from Dawson Denim (£110).

 Best apron for outdoor cooking

 This heavy-duty canvas apron is not strictly speaking a kitchen product, but its durability means it’s well-suited to tasks involving messy ingredients, charcoal cooking or home brewing and butchery.
 It’s one of the larger aprons we tested, so may be better for tall cooks, but it is adjustable.
 There are lots of pockets, too, so it could double as a gardening apron and it's machine washable.
-Buy from Ruff 'n' Tuff.
+Available from Ruff 'n' Tuff (£36.95).

 Most stylish apron

 This hand-crafted apron is beautiful and practical.
 With leather straps and heavy cotton canvas, it can be personalised for gifting.
 It comes in different sizes and colours, and can be further customised to suit your purposes.
 Pockets can also be redesigned, although we found they sat at a good height.
 The crossover strap design across the back means you don’t feel hemmed in.
 Overall verdict – an apron with style and substance.
-Buy from Backyard Denim.
+Available from Backyard Denim (£125).

 Best everyday apron

 This canvas apron occupies a happy middle ground between modish, hard-wearing workwear aprons and more breathable fabric kitchen aprons, with the dark colour and the fact it's machine washable ensuring that it's still practical for everyday cooking.
 The lightweight canvas makes it comfortable, too, along with an adjustable neck strap.
-Buy from Tate.
+Available from Tate (£40).

 Most durable apron

 This durable canvas apron from Swedish brand Sandqvist comes in heavy 18oz cotton canvas with leather details.
 It’s versatile enough to be used as a workwear apron and has a stylish barista vibe.
 The pockets are big, deep and accessible and the apron isn’t too long.
-Buy from Sandqvist.
+Available from Sandqvist (£95).

 A good apron is an invaluable kitchen friend.
 It’ll save your clothes from splashes and stains, and the right choice will last you years.
 It can also be used to store tools and gadgets, like knives, pens, timers and whatever else you may carry in your foodie arsenal.